Qz07/powerOutage-Analysis/README.md

 <iframe src="assets/missingDurationPopulation.html" width=800 height=600 frameBorder=0></iframe>

-The shape of two distributions look similar to each other, so we can use absolute mean difference to measure the similarity between two distributions.
-We will use the abstrct function `abs_diff_p_val` we defined previously to caluclate the p value
+The distribution is different which tell us that we should implement K-S test statistic in our permutation test.

 <iframe src="assets/empricalPopulationKS.html" width=800 height=600 frameBorder=0></iframe>
+During the test:
+Null Hypothesis: The missingness of `OUTAGE.DURATION` is independent from `POPULATION` Alternative Hypothesis: The missingness of `OUTAGE.DURATION` is dependent on `POPULATION`

+Since the p value after running permutation test is 0.35 which is greater than 0.05, we failed to reject the null that the `POPULATION` distribution with missing power outage duration comes from the same population as the `POPULATION` distribution without missing power outage.

+The missingness of `OUTAGE_DURATION` is indepdent from the `POPULATION`

 # Hypothesis Testing

+After sufficent amount of data cleaning & EDA, careful review on the missingness of one of the important column, we are able to answer the question we mentioned eariler.
+To answer the qestion: whether the states' relative utility GSP is one of the leading factors that impact the severity of the power outage?
+We will run permutation test on `OUTAGE_DURATION` column and `UTIL.REALGSP.CONTRI.PROP`.
+We define the states with relative utility GSP higher than or equal to the average US utility GSP of that specific year to be the state with high utility GSP.
+On the other hand, the state with utility GSP lower than the average US utility GSP will be define as low utlity GSP state.
+By doing this, we split our data set to two groups

+In doing this, our hypothesis will be:
+- Null hypothesis: Both states with high utility GSP or states with low utility GSP will share __excatly same__ distribution of power outage duration
+- Alternative hypothesis: States with high utility GSP will have __different__ power outage duration from the states with low utility GSP

 <iframe src="assets/durationGSP.html" width=800 height=600 frameBorder=0></iframe>

+The shape of two distributions look similar to each other, so we can use absolute mean difference to measure the similarity between two distributions.
+We will use the abstrct function `abs_diff_p_val` we defined previously to caluclate the p value

 <iframe src="assets/hypTestKS.html" width=800 height=600 frameBorder=0></iframe>

+since the p value is 0.0 which is less than critical value 0.05, we reject the null hypothesis.
+It is possible that the distribution for States with high utility GSP will have different distribution of outage duration apart from the states with low utility GSP.

+We can say that the economic performance of a state on its utility industries is a main factor that impact the severity of its major power outages.

 # References
 Mukherjee, S., Nateghi, R., & Hastak, M. (2018).
 Data on major power outage events in the continental U.S. Data in Brief, 19, 2079–2083. https://doi.org/10.1016/j.dib.2018.06.067